 What worked and what didn't?

 What could we do next time that would make it more productive?

 Was [agenda item X] helpful?

 Was there any information we could have shared in another way?

-Let your team members know that their opinions are valued.
+Let your team members know their opinions are valued.
 This is a team effort.
-And they need to be okay with telling you where your meetings need work.
+And they need to be OK with telling you where your meetings need work.

-If no one takes action on the plans you made during the meeting, you pretty much wasted an hour.
-It's not that people neglect their duty.
+If no one takes action on the plans you made during the meeting, you just wasted an hour.
+It's not that people neglect their duties.
 It's more that something else comes up and they forget.
-So consider setting a reminder to email your team members 48 hours after the meeting to check-in to see if they have accomplished the action items.
-That way they will remember to do it and your meetings will actually produce tangible results.

-Someone needs to send out the meeting minutes (all of the important information discussed).
+Someone needs to capture all of the meeting notes, summarize the takeaways, and then send the meeting minutes (all of the important information discussed).
 That way people can refresh themselves on what decisions were made, what changes they need to make to their work, and any other key details.
 This is especially useful for those prone to zoning out during meetings.
-Now they can look over what they missed in a tidy word document.
+Now they can look over what they missed in a tidy document.

 12. Build a community

 Your team is a micro-community.
 You all depend on one another.
 You all work together toward the same initiatives.
 You have each other's backs, whether defending them or lightly nudging them forward toward growth.
 Your meetings are great chances to build your team values and connect as individuals — to deepen your community.